-As a result, the Company has recorded a restructuring provision of \$92, which includes the restructuring costs associated with the GLC disposition (\$68 in the shareholder account and \$24 in the participating account).
-The after-tax impact of the restructuring provision is \$68 (\$50 in the shareholder account and \$18 in the participating account).
-Changes relating to these initiatives are expected to be implemented by the end of 2022 and are not expected to have a significant impact on the Company's financial results.
+In 2020, the Company recorded a restructuring provision of \$92 pre-tax (\$68 in the shareholder account and \$24 in the participating account) within restructuring and integration expenses in the Consolidated Statements of Earnings.
+The after-tax impact of the restructuring provision was \$68 (\$50 in the shareholder account and \$18 in the participating account).
+The restructuring is associated with the 2020 sale of GLC Asset Management Group Ltd. (GLC) (formerly a wholly-owned subsidiary of the Company) to Mackenzie Financial Corporation, changes to the Company's distribution strategy and vision for advisor-based distribution, and termination of the long-term technology infrastructure related sharing agreement with IGM.

-At December 31, 2020, the Company has a restructuring provision of \$86 remaining in other liabilities.
+At December 31, 2021, the Company has a restructuring provision of \$56 (\$86 at December 31, 2020) remaining in other liabilities.
 The Company expects to pay out substantially all of these amounts by December 31, 2022.
+The change in the restructuring provision for the Canada restructuring is set out below: